AishwaryaSrikanth99/Classification-K-Means/README.md

 # The Data

-The dataset conprises of a data frame with 777 observations on the following 18 variables.\n
+The dataset conprises of a data frame with 777 observations on the following 18 variables.

-Private A factor with levels No and Yes indicating private or public university\n Apps Number of applications received\n
+Private A factor with levels No and Yes indicating private or public university
+Apps Number of applications received
-Accept Number of applications accepted\n
+Accept Number of applications accepted
-Enroll Number of new students enrolled\n
+Enroll Number of new students enrolled
-Top10perc Pct. new students from top 10% of H.S. class\n
+Top10perc Pct. new students from top 10% of H.S. class
-Top25perc Pct. new students from top 25% of H.S. class\n
+Top25perc Pct. new students from top 25% of H.S. class
-F.Undergrad Number of fulltime undergraduates\n
+F.Undergrad Number of fulltime undergraduates
-P.Undergrad Number of parttime undergraduates\n
+P.Undergrad Number of parttime undergraduates
-Outstate Out-of-state tuition\n
+Outstate Out-of-state tuition
-Room.Board Room and board costs\n
+Room.Board Room and board costs
-Books Estimated book costs\n
+Books Estimated book costs
-Personal Estimated personal spending\n
+Personal Estimated personal spending
-PhD Pct. of faculty with Ph.D.’s\n
+PhD Pct. of faculty with Ph.D.’s
-Terminal Pct. of faculty with terminal degree\n S.F.Ratio Student/faculty ratio\n
+Terminal Pct. of faculty with terminal degree
+S.F.Ratio Student/faculty ratio
-perc.alumni Pct. alumni who donate\n
+perc.alumni Pct. alumni who donate
-Expend Instructional expenditure per student\n Grad.Rate Graduation rate\n
+Expend Instructional expenditure per student
+Grad.Rate Graduation rate

 # Packages Used